-YES!!!!!
-You've got rights!
-Well your child does.
-And they are powerful rights!
-If you know them, you will get the services your child needs.
-The Feds lay down your child's rights in the Individuals with Disabilities Education Act (IDEA) http://idea.ed.gov/ and these rights are overseen by the Office of Special Education Programs (OSEP) http://www2.ed.gov/about/offices/list/osers/osep/index.html.
-The two federal heavy hitters in IDEA are the right to a Free and Appropriate Public Education (FAPE) and the right to a FAPE in the Least Restrictive Environment (LRE).
-The Feds say that it is the law of the land that all children with autism must be given an education that is free and meets their individual needs so that they can access their school curriculum and this education has to be provided in the school and classroom that they would be in were they not to have a diagnosis of autism.
+The Federal Government defines your child's rights in the Individuals with Disabilities Education Act (IDEA) http://idea.ed.gov/ and these rights are overseen by the Office of Special Education Programs (OSEP) http://www2.ed.gov/about/offices/list/osers/osep/index.html.
+The two of the most important pieces of IDEA are the right to a Free and Appropriate Public Education (FAPE) and the right to a FAPE in the Least Restrictive Environment (LRE).
+These two pieces say that it is the law that all children with autism must be given an education that is free and meets their individual needs, and this education has to be provided in the school and classroom that they would be in were they not to have a diagnosis of autism.

 Here's to Bright Futures for all children!